transfem-org/TransFish/docs/migrate.md

 ## Reverse

-You ***cannot*** migrate back to Misskey from Calckey due to re-hashing passwords on signin with argon2.
-You can migrate from Calckey to FoundKey, although this is not recommended due to FoundKey being end-of-life.
+You ***cannot*** migrate back to Misskey from Firefish due to re-hashing passwords on signin with argon2.
+You can migrate from Firefish to FoundKey, although this is not recommended due to FoundKey being end-of-life.